DoSomething/darwin/slack.md

 # Slack Setup
 - Set up your app
- - You can visit the webclient or [download the app](https://slack.com/downloads)
+ - You can visit the web client or [download the app](https://slack.com/downloads)
 - Enable 🔐[2-factor auth](https://slack.zendesk.com/hc/en-us/articles/204509068-Enabling-two-factor-authentication)
 - Fill out your 🔐[profile](https://dosomething.slack.com/account/profile)
  - Consider adding your pronouns to the last name field so it's visible